 Consuming too many of the following foods or beverages can also irritate the stomach lining and lead to indigestion:

 - spicy foods

 - carbonated beverages

 Stress or anxiety

+The GI tract has a nervous system of its own called the enteric nervous system.
 The enteric nervous system contains about 200–600 million neurons in the walls of the GI tract.
 These neurons help control digestive function.

 The nerves in the GI tract respond to stress hormones in the same way as nerves in the brain and other parts of the body.